 It is a Dragon King Tiger which Zimmerit coating is molded from the beginning.
 It was made in June 2015.

-By the way, Zimmerit coating is a kind of putty covered on the tank body that the non-magnetic material in order to prevent sticking the magnetic mine.
-It’s preparing for Soviet soldiers close up attack with holding this mine in hand.
-In terms of result, Soviet did not have such weapons.
-However, Soviet solders might use the captured German magnetic mines.
+By the way, Zimmerit coating is a kind of putty covered on the tank body that the non-magnetic material to prevent sticking the magnetic mine.
+It’s preparing for Soviet soldiers close up the attack withholding this mine in hand.
+In terms of result, the Soviet did not have such weapons.
+However, Soviet soldiers might use the captured German magnetic mines.

 King Tiger was one of the compulsory subjects of the German tank fan, I suppose.
 It is Henschel turret this time.
 I have almost understood the production process because I produced the Porsche Turret with Zimmerit coating before.

-Tiger II has many slant armor in contrast with Tiger I. It’s similar to Panther tank.
+Tiger II has many slants armor in contrast with Tiger I. It’s similar to Panther tank.
 The front armor on the turret is 180mm, the body is 150mm at the maximum.
-Main weapon is a 71-caliber 8.8cm gun, and the ammunition loaded were 84.
+The main weapon is a 71-caliber 8.8cm gun, and the ammunition loaded were 84.

-Tiger II were produced about 500 tanks.
-Then, there were not so many Allied and Soviet soldiers had encountered this special weapon in the battle field that considering the extension of all the front lines.
+Tiger II was produced about 500 tanks.
+Then, there were not so many Allied and Soviet soldiers had encountered this special weapon in the battlefield that considering the extension of all the front lines.
 Considering that the Sherman tanks were produced 50,000 in total, T-34 were 84,000, this might be the elite tanks, but 500 was too few for breakthrough the situation.
-I heard there was lack of gasoline, it’s one of the reason that King Tiger was not able to demonstrate 100% performance.
+I heard there was a lack of gasoline, it’s one of the reasons that King Tiger was not able to demonstrate 100% performance.

-It is easy to express such a gradual loosening as connected caterpillar.
+It is easy to express such a gradual loosening as a connected caterpillar.
 I have forgotten the sense of belt, which I’ve not assembled it recently.
-I would like the belt if it can express the natural feeling because the risk of failing is low.
-I wonder recent Tamiya kit?
-Will Tamiya German tank be only belts as usual?
+I would like the belt if it can express the natural feeling because the risk of falling is low.
+I wonder a recent Tamiya kit?
+Will Tamiya German tank be only belted as usual?

 This is the marking of the 101st Heavy Tank Battalion.
 Tanks marking decals were required a few, almost lots of decals are not used.
 The Cartograf decals are very nice quality, so I keep them in my hand.

-Oh, this silhouette is great, I understand the reason of attracting.
+Oh, this silhouette is great, I understand the reason for attracting.
 I thought that it was not so good to praise weapon, but Zero fighter, battleship Yamato and King tiger were popular plastic models in my childhood in Japan,(around 35 years ago).
 I have not yet made the Yamato and Zero fighter in my site, but want to make them soon.